 Volkswagen Group companies use derivatives to hedge balance sheet items and future cash flows (hedged items).
 Appropriate derivatives such as swaps, forward transactions and options are used as hedging instruments.
 The criteria for the application of hedge accounting are that the hedging relationship between the hedged item and the hedging instrument is clearly documented and that the hedge is highly effective.

 The accounting treatment of changes in the fair value of hedging instruments depends on the nature of the hedging relationship.
 In the case of hedges against the risk of change in the fair value of balance sheet items (fair value hedges), both the hedging instrument and the hedged risk portion of the hedged item are measured at fair value.
 Several risk portions of hedged items are grouped into a portfolio if appropriate.
 In the case of a fair value portfolio hedge, the changes in fair value are accounted for in the same way as for a fair value hedge of an individual underlying.
 Gains or losses from the measurement of hedging instruments and hedged items are recognized in profit or loss.
-The Volkswagen Group has opted not to retain IAS 39 hedge accounting for all its hedges.
-This means that, as of the beginning of fiscal year 2018, the only area where IAS 39 accounting is relevant alongside IFRS 9 is the guidance on portfolio hedges of interest rate risk in the Financial Services Division.
+In the Volkswagen Group, IAS 39 is applied alongside IFRS 9 to account for portfolio hedges of interest rate risk in the Financial Services Division.

 In the case of hedges of future cash flows (cash flow hedges), the hedging instruments are also measured at fair value.
 The designated effective portion of the hedging instrument is accounted for through OCI I and the non-designated portion through OCI II.
 They are only recognized in the income statement when the hedged item is recognized in profit or loss.
 The ineffective portion of cash flow hedges is recognized through profit or loss immediately.